-We monitor the impact of our curriculum by considering the following questions: Does the school have a curriculum policy?
+We monitor the impact of Alle curriculum hv considering the f following auestions.

+Does the school have a curriculum policy? --- --

 What is the school's ethos regarding the curriculum?
 How does the curriculum meet the range of needs and interests of all pupils?
 How does the curriculum improve and enhance pupils' learning experiences?
+Is our curriculum reflective or our pupils and our wider community?
 How is a broad and balanced curriculum embedded consistently throughout the school?
 How is online-safety embedded within the wider curriculum?
 How do school leaders safeguard against a narrow curriculum developing?
 How are languages, the arts, design technology and music embedded in the wider curriculum?
 How are extra-curricular opportunities planned and delivered to enhance the curriculum?
 How does the curriculum address the spiritual, mental, physical and cultural health and interests of pupils?
 How is the curriculum planned to meet the needs of disadvantaged pupils?
-How is the curriculum planned to meet the needs of higher-attaining pupils?
+How is the curriculum planned to meet the needs of higherattaining pupils?
 How is the curriculum planned to meet the needs of pupils who may be disengaged?
 How does curriculum planning challenge pupils in their learning?
 How does the curriculum promote British values?
 How does the curriculum promote school values and ethos?
 How is the learning environment used to enhance curriculum delivery and pupils' engagement with the curriculum?
 How do school leaders monitor curriculum planning and delivery?
 How do school leaders monitor the content and coverage of the curriculum?
 Do teaching staff have the opportunity to reflect on their curriculum planning and delivery?
 What impact does the school's system for the planning, delivery and monitoring of the curriculum have on the work-life balance of staff?